skueee/dynastik/README.md

 Dynastik is an app that let you add custom and dynamic SVG stickers anywhere you want (like a github readme !)

+## What is this ?

+THis is an app that let you generate custom dynamics stickers with svg !
+Just create an svg, and the app will make it sync with actual data.

 ## How to use ?

 Checkout [how to use](https://github.com/skueee/dynastik/blob/main/HOWTO.md)